Aston Martin: 2018–present: Listed on the London Stock Exchange

 In June 2023, Aston Martin signed an agreement with Lucid Motors after selecting it to help supply electric motors, powertrains, and battery systems for its upcoming range of fully electric cars.
 In return, Aston Martin will make cash payments and issue a 3.7 percent stake in its company to Lucid, worth $232 million in total.
 In September 2023, the Yew Tree consortium increased their stake by 3.27% to 26.23%.
 In October 2023, Aston Martin announced that it would compete in the FIA World Endurance Championship and IMSA SportsCar Championship in 2025.
 In April 2024, the company said it would push back production of its first electric vehicle to 2027.
 In March 2024, Aston Martin announced Adrian Hallmark as its new CEO beginning 1 October 2024, replacing Amedeo Felisa.

 In September 2024, Aston Martin issued a profit warning, saying it had been hit by a fall in demand in China.
 In November 2024, Aston Martin issued another warning following a minor delay in the deliveries of their Valiant model.
 In response, they said they would issue new shares and debt totalling £210 million.
 In February 2025, CEO Adrian Hallmark announced the company would again push back production of its first electric vehicle to 2030.
 On 31 March 2025, the Yew Tree Consortium is set to inject an additional £52.5 million into the marque by purchasing 75 million shares at 70 pence per share, increasing its stake to 33%.
 The company will also sell shares in the Formula One racing team that it sponsors.
 In total, the two transactions will raise £125 million.

+On 20 February 2026, Aston Martin announced it will sell the rights to use its name on the Aston Martin F1 Team for £50 million to bolster its finances due to facing tariff pressures and weak demand in North America and China.
+In May 2026, Aston Martin appointed former Lamborghini executive, Andrea Baldi as Chief Commercial Officer.

 Sales at auction

 In August 2017, a 1956 Aston Martin DBR1/1 sold at a Sotheby's auction at the Pebble Beach, California Concours d'Elegance for US$22,550,000, which made it the most expensive British car ever sold at an auction, according to Sotheby's.
 The car had previously been driven by Carroll Shelby and Stirling Moss.

-In 2015 a 1962 Aston Martin DB4 GT Zagato for US$14,300,000 in New York, and a 1963 Aston Martin DP215 for US$21,455,000 in August 2018.
+Other notable cars include a 1962 Aston Martin DB4 GT Zagato for US$14,300,000 in New York, and a 1963 Aston Martin DP215 for US$21,455,000 in August 2018.